usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Values/Relation/CartesianProduct/CartesianProduct.md

 .Details

 .Description
-Returns a binary relation that is the http://en.wikipedia.org/wiki/Cartesian_product[Cartesian product] of two sets.
+Returns a binary relation that is the [Cartesian product](http://en.wikipedia.org/wiki/Cartesian_product) of two sets.

 .Examples
 ```rascal-shell